clozach/RdBl/README.md

 Note for later…when I rewrite this readme: create a visual diagram the data flow so it's easy for newcomers (and an older me) to see how Svelte and Chrome's extensions manifest tie together.

+> ⚠️ This README is in dire need of an update.
+>
+> Please stay tuned…or, if you're interested in this project, pester me and I'll move documentation up in my list of priorities. 🤓

 ## What is it?

 Glad you asked.
 It's basically flash cards, but inlined into every piece of textual content you see in your browser.
 Except maybe PDFs.
 Doesn't matter.